 Dr Katie Beswick

 In my academic work, I think about how theatre, performance and other artistic and cultural products (visual art, literature, television, film, news media) shape our experiences in the world.
 I have been particularly interested in the relationship between class, culture and city spaces — especially housing.
-I have organized numerous conferences and events exploring housing, art and activism, and have recently edited an issue of the journal Studies in Theatre and Performance on the intersections between these subjects.
+I have organized numerous conferences and events exploring housing, art and activism, in 2020 I edited an issue of the journal Studies in Theatre and Performance on the intersections between these subjects.
 I have also published widely on theatre and council estates in journals including Research in Drama Education, Performance Research and New Theatre Quarterly.
 My monograph Social Housing in Performance: The English Council Estate on and off Stage (Bloomsbury 2019) explores the representation of council estates in news media, film, television, music video and theatre practices.

 Other academic publications include a co-edited special issue of the journal Interventions, exploring cultural production in the postcolonial city, and an article for Theatre, Dance and Performance Training exploring notions of industry in outreach actor training programmes.
 My latest project is a study of street culture in London and New York, for which I spend time walking in the city, interviewing artists and street performers and trying to understand city politics from the perspective of the street.
 I am also writing two books, one on hip hop theatre (Making Hip Hop Theatre Bloomsbury 2022 with Conrad Murray), and another on sex, class and desire (Slags on Stage Routledge 2023).

 ◦ Space and Place

 ◦ Social Housing

 ◦ Applied and Socially Engaged Theatre

 ◦ Sex and Desire